Texas BBQ Ribs

 Gluten Free Living – 2014

 If you’re looking for a wonderful way to prepare spare ribs, then you don’t need to go any farther than this flavorful recipe.
-On days when you have other things you need to do, or lots of other sides to make for dinner, having a recipe that bakes in the oven is ideal.
+This recipe is terrific for days when you have other things you need to do.
+It’s also ideal when you have lots of other sides to make for dinner.
 Once you taste one of these spectacular barbecued ribs, you’ll want to serve them often–for your family and others.
 They are yummy, indeed!

 Texas BBQ Ribs are some of the tastiest ribs you will ever eat!

 The meat is so delectable and tender.
 I have a hard time eating just one rib!
-Texas Barbecue Ribs are gluten free if you use gluten free catsup and Worcestershire sauce.
+Texas Barbecue Ribs are gluten free if you use gluten free ketchup and Worcestershire sauce.

 Here’s what I did.

-Grease or oil a 10-x15″ glass baking dish.
-Spread pork ribs over bottom of the dish.
-I used two packs of ribs.
+Place ribs on cookie sheet.
 Add diced onion and lemon slices.
 Bake, uncovered, at 350 for about 30 minutes.

-Place all the sauce ingredients in a saucepan over medium heat and bring to boiling.
-Simmer 15 minutes to blend flavors.
-Set aside.
+Bring sauce ingredients to a simmer and cook 15 minutes to blend flavors.

 Texas BBQ Ribs are mouthwatering and succulent.